enricopisoni/FAIRMODE-compute_emissions_by_polygon/readme.md

 (In case of FUA City option)
 | URAU_CODE    | CNTR_CODE   | NAME_LATN    | POLLUTANT   | YEAR  | SECTOR   | EMIS(kTons)  |

+* Negative "EMIS(kTons)" are considered missing values (comparison will not be performed)
+* Remove all not relevant administrative entities (NUTS_ID or URAU_CODE) BEFORE send/upload the file

 For NUTS shape, please use NUTS_ID
 For FUA shape, please use URAU_CODE